 Esquire The 75 Movies Every Man Should See—The magazine picked films that all men should see without indicating whether women should see these films as well.
 This link is from the Internet Archive.

-Esquire The 100 Best Movies of All Time—At least women can see the films on this list.
+Esquire The 100 Best Movies of All Time—At least women can see the films on this mainstream list.

 Esquire 54 Documentaries That Will Change Your Life